k88hudson/git-flight-rules/README.md

 Git doesn't allow you to add code to someone else's repository without access rights.
 Neither does GitHub, which is not the same as Git, but rather a hosted service for Git repositories.
 However, you can suggest code using patches, or, on GitHub, forks and pull requests.

 First, a bit about forking.
 A fork is a copy of a repository.
-It is not a git operation, but is a common action on GitHub, Bitbucket, GitLab — or anywhere people host Git repositories.
+It is not a git operation but is a common action on GitHub, Bitbucket, GitLab — or anywhere people host Git repositories.
 You can fork a repository through the hosted UI.

 #### Suggesting code via pull requests

 After you've forked a repository, you normally need to clone the repository to your machine.
-You can do some small edits on GitHub, for instance, without cloning, but this isn't a github-flight-rules list, so let's go with how to do this locally.
+You can do some small edits on GitHub, for instance, without cloning, but this isn't a GitHub-flight-rules list, so let's go with how to do this locally.

 ```sh
 # if you are using ssh